wingedfox/dgeni-alive/README.md

 Live docs on top of dgeni documentation generator

 ## Motivation
-Dgeni-alive documentation generator has been built after a long search for a documentation generator.
+`Dgeni-alive` documentation generator has been built after a long search for working one with AngularJS doc flavour.

 1. [ngdocs](//github.com/idanush/ngdocs) ([grunt-ngdoc](//github.com/bevacqua/grunt-ngdoc), [grunt-ngdocs](//github.com/m7r/grunt-ngdocs), etc) - has no updates for a long time
 2. [docular](//grunt-docular.com/) - has no activity as well
 3. [generator-ngdoc](//github.com/Quramy/generator-ngdoc) - has no activity as well and forces to use Yeoman tools, is not suitable for CI
+4. [sia](//github.com/boundstate/sia) - really good one, but it likes Gulp and does not provide standalone extensible generator

 With dgeni-alive you can